Late time tails and nonlinear memories in asymptotically de Sitter spacetimes: Perturbed de Sitter Background

 \textbf{Initial Value Formulation} \qquad Now, let us prepare the Kirchhoff representation of the scalar field in a perturbed de Sitter background.
 Here, we set the initial hypersurface at $\eta'$.
 Therefore, up to first order in $\chi_{\mu\nu}$, the square root of induced metric determinant and normal vector of the initial hypersurface are

 Up to first order in perturbations, we have from (\ref{PsiKirchoff}),

-The first, second and third terms after the first equality are defined, respectively, as $ \Psi^{(0)}[\eta,\eta',\vec{x}]$, $\Psi^{(0,\chi)}[\eta,\eta',\vec{x}]$ and $ \Psi^{(1)}[\eta,\eta',\vec{x}]$. $\Psi^{(0)}$ and $\Psi^{(0,\chi)}$ will be discussed in the next section.
+The first, second and third terms after the first equality are defined, respectively, as $\Psi^{(0)}[\eta,\eta',\vec{x}]$, $\Psi^{(0,\chi)}[\eta,\eta',\vec{x}]$, and $ \Psi^{(1)}[\eta,\eta',\vec{x}]$. $\Psi^{(0)}$ and $\Psi^{(0,\chi)}$ will be discussed in the next section.
 Unlike in 4D Minkowski, where there is no linear tail effect, these two terms do contribute to the observed scalar field at late times because the background de Sitter Green's function (in eq. \eqref{GreenFunctiondS} below) contains a tail.
 Therefore, we need to include these terms and compare them with the nonlinear signal $\Psi^{(1)}[\eta,\eta',\vec{x}]$ associated with scalar-gravity scattering described by $\delta_1 G$.

-\textbf{Perturbed Green Function} \qquad The retarded Green function of a massless scalar field in de Sitter spacetime contains two terms.
+\textbf{Perturbed Green's Function} \qquad The retarded Green's function of a massless scalar field in de Sitter spacetime contains two terms.
 One of them, proportional to a delta function, describes the propagation of the field on the lightcone; while the other, proportional to a step function, describes the propagation of the field inside the future lightcone of the source at $x'$.
 It is given by

-The first order perturbed Green function is given by eq. \eqref{PerturbedGreensFunction}.
+The first order perturbed Green's function is given by eq. \eqref{PerturbedGreensFunction}.
 Its late time limit reads

 where we have defined {\allowdisplaybreaks } That only delta functions are present in equations \eqref{Aa}--\eqref{Cm1} is because the derivatives in eq. \eqref{PerturbedGreensFunction} have converted the $\Theta$'s of the tail term in eq. \eqref{GreenFunctiondS} into $\delta$'s.
 Moreover, these delta functions teach us that, as far as the causal structure of the signal is concerned, the de Sitter massless scalar Green's function at first order in the central mass is similar to its asymptotically flat cousin: the signal at the observer's location $x$ arises from the signal emitted at $x'$ scattering off the central mass' gravitational potential lying on the ellipsoid that is associated with the intersection of the future light cone of $x'$ and the past light cone of $x$ -- recall Fig. \eqref{WavesCentralMassLightCones}.
 This also explains why, we have employed in eq. \eqref{delta1GdS} the form of the perturbation in eq. \eqref{ChiBar00dSOutside}; for, the ellipsoid of integration at late times always lies outside the matter distribution itself.